RandomSoup/sack/readme.md

 let b = 5.;
 ```

-Putting the minus sign in the back is invalid.
+Putting the minus sign in the back is invalid (unless used for subtraction).
 Because of this and the previous rule, the following are **invalid**
 ```
 let a = 1-;
 let b = -.5;